priom/lenspad/README.md

 LensPad is an ICO launch platform that’s powered by reputation and community.
 Easily create an ICO and crowdfund your coin.
 Launch your token — You fill out a form with name, symbol, price, duration, and whether you want to mint a new ERC-20 token or use your own.
-Sell it to anyone — People can visit your sale page, see your reputation and social history, and invest with one click with our own built reputation score system.
+Sell it to anyone — People can visit your sale page, see your reputation based off of your lens profile and social history, and invest with one click with our own built reputation score system.

 # Future features